mtak/ntp.mtak.nl/index.md

 ## Build

 Clear view of the sky is required to receive GPS data.
 I solved this issue by placing the NTP server outside on the roof of the annex of my house, in a 3D printed waterproof case.The whole assembly is mounted on a street tile, so it clears the edge of the roof.
-This gives plenty of sky access, and the typically there are more than 15 GNSS (GPS + GLONASS) satellites in view.
+This gives plenty of sky access and typically there are more than 15 GNSS (GPS + GLONASS) satellites in view.

 ![full](ntp1.jpg)